 About Dr. Parker-Thornburg

-Dr. Parker-Thornburg is an Associate Professor in the Department of Genetics, and the co-Director of the MD Anderson Genetically Engineered Mouse (GEMF) facility.
+Dr. Parker-Thornburg is a Professor in the Department of Genetics, and the Co-Director of the MD Anderson Genetically Engineered Mouse (GEMF) facility.
 Originally from a small town in Michigan, she received her B.S. degree from Michigan State University, a Masters in Education from the University of Cincinnati, and her Ph.D. in Molecular, Cellular and Developmental Biology from Indiana University.
 Upon completing postdoctoral training at the College of Medicine, University of Cincinnati, she moved to Columbus, Ohio, where she established the successful Transgenic Animal Facility at The Ohio State University.
 She joined MD Anderson in 2002 as a research faculty member in Biochemistry and Molecular Biology and manager of the GEMF.
 Dr. Parker-Thornburg has extensive expertise in generating genetically modified mouse models, and serves as a resource for MD Anderson faculty wishing to generate, import, and archive mouse models.
 In this role, she focuses not only on the production of genetically engineered mice, but in bringing in and optimizing cutting-edge procedures.
 She has tested and incorporated the use of cryopreservation procedures to optimize scheduling of projects, revised procedures for superovulation and IVF and conducted experiments to demonstrate the feasibility of using alternative anesthesia methods for embryo implant surgeries.
 She is currently involved in optimizing CRISPR/Cas9 procedures as well as bringing in new strategies to increase the rate of homology driven repair (hdr).